intltechventures/Tips/Tips.Git.md

 * git remote -v
 * git ls-remote --get-url

-* When a checkout fails...
+When a checkout fails...
 You can inspect what was checked out with 'git status'
-and retry the checkout with 'git checkout -f HEAD'
+and retry the checkout with
+* git checkout -f HEAD